 In any case, her husband, who had legal authority to make decisions on behalf of his incapacitated wife, “categorically refuses” the hospital’s request to disregard his wife’s written directive.

-The decision also states that the patient was suffering from a number of conditions, again without indicating when or how she was rendered so.
+The decision mentions that the patient was suffering from a number of conditions, again without indicating when or how she was rendered in such a state.
 There is no reference to medical records, just the testimony of one doctor working for the hospital that was applying to end the patient’s life.

 More troubling is that, other than the patient’s cancer diagnosis, most of the conditions upon which the hospital based its application – severe bed sores, infections, gastrointestinal bleeding – are commonly accepted as indicators of medical negligence when they occur in hospitals.